Last updated on January 22nd, 2024 at 01:53 pm

 Discover how taking a break in a relationship can either strengthen the relationship through personal growth or lead to its demise.

-Relationships are not as easy as you would want, and while they bring joy and fulfillment, they can also be sources of stress, heartbreak, and disappointment.
+Relationships are not as easy as you would want, and while they bring joy and fulfillment, they can also be sources of stress, heartbreak, and disappointment prompting taking a break.

 People in a relationship might decide to take a break in a relationship for many reasons, but it usually signifies that all is not well and the break is needed for both parties to reexamine their commitments.